 Philosophia

-I have a hunger for knowledge as compelling as an herb’s need for the Sun.
+Rev. Paul had a hunger for knowledge as compelling as an herb’s need for the Sun.

 Astronomia